DillonKyleDev/FlatEngine/README.md

 --------------------------------------------------------------------------------------

-The Tags system is also used by the collision detection system to prevent objects that should not interact from interacting, based on the Tags each GameObject has and is set to Ignore.
+The Tags system is also used by the collision detection system to know what objects can collide with other objects, based on the Tags each GameObject has and is set to Collide with.
 Tags are completely customizeable by opening and editing the `Tags.lua` file found in `/engine/scripts/Tags.lua`.
 Here you can freely add and remove available Tags you can choose from for GameObjects and they will appear in the tag list in engine upon either closing and reopening the FlatEngine or by clicking "Reload Tags" in the dropdown menu under `Settings -> Reload Tags` on the main menu bar.
 This is also how you reload any customizations you've made to the color scheme of FlatEngine2D in the `Colors.lua` file or engine icons in `Textures.lua` located in the same directory as `Tags.lua`.
 (Your changes will also go into effect upon relaunching the engine)</br></br>
 ![reloadTags](https://github.com/user-attachments/assets/203d64aa-9d41-4e50-8a6e-e62461c1d266)

 --------------------------------------------------------------------------------------